 To this day, many thousands of pilgrims visit the...More

 The Catholic parish church of Nonnweiler, also popularly known as "Hochwalddom", was built between 1900 and 1902 in the neo-late Gothic style by the Mainz Cathedral architect L. Becker.
 The main entrance is decorated with various types of nails, all of which were produced in nearby nail smith workshops.
 The Hubertus Horn and the Hubertus Key from the 12th century can be viewed in the...More

-The chapel of St. Antonius in Selbach, also known as “Kathreinenkapelle”, was built in the 16th century.
-It is thought that it served as an outpost for a sovereignty of the watershed between the Nahe and the Blies.
-The tower is the oldest part of the chapel and was already built in the 13th century; the bell did not arrive until the year 1509.
-The completely preserved late-Baroque Station...More
+The Chapel of St. Antonius in Selbach, also known as the "Kathreinenkapelle", was built in the 16th century.
+It is believed that it served as the base for a dominion at the watershed between the rivers Nahe and Blies.
+The tower is probably the oldest part of the chapel and was built in the 13th century, the bell was not added until 1509.
+The fully preserved late baroque Way of the Cross is...More

 Father Arnold Janssen founded the Mission Society of the Steyler Missionaries in St. Wendel in 1898 and subsequently the Mission House was built.
 The complex also houses the Ethnological Museum, the Mission Bookshop and the Mission House Church.

 The Mission House Church has the shape of a cross.
 The 36-metre-high crossing tower, which rises from the three-aisled church, is remarkable.
 The...More